Collège Hôtel – Step back in time at this quirky yet chic school-themed hotel.

 - Cathédrale Saint-Jean-Baptiste – At the center of Vieux Lyon stands its medieval cathedral, which evolved from 1180 to 1480.
 Inside the main attraction is a rare 16th-century astronomical clock.
 Guided tours are on offer every Saturday and Sunday at 2:30pm.
-Be aware that parts of the interior are under restoration (planned to finish in 2022).
 Across the Place Saint-Jean is the cathedral’s treasury museum.
 (0.4 mile).

 - Opéra de Lyon – Lyon’s opera house is a dramatic combination of neoclassical columns and a modern glass-domed roof, added in 1993.
 A friendly public space, surrounded by cafes, it is home to an award-winning opera and ballet company with reasonably priced shows.
 In June and July, the Péristyle festival holds free concerts under the arches of the building, accompanied by themed food and a bar.
 (0.5 mile).